 Update for 2019: Wood Fuzzies (Furring) on Deck

 For 2019 and beyond, Deckstainhelp.com vows to remain committed to being your go-to source for deck staining tips and latest industry news on the internet.
-Pesky wood fuzzies/furring may show up when you are staining your deck.
-If this happens, we have some suggestions for how to fix the problem.
+Pesky wood fuzzies/furring may show up when you are prepping your deck.
+If this happens, we have some suggestions on how to fix the problem.
 If you have any further recommendations we may have left out, please feel free to share them in the comments below.
 Also, we encourage you to share pictures of your completed super deck projects.

 Wood Fuzzies on Deck After Prepping?
 Why it happened and how to fix.

 Before applying a deck stain or sealer you should prep the wood properly first.
 Prepping is the most important part of the deck stain’s longevity.
 When evaluating the prepping process you should look at two options.
 Does the wood need to be cleaned or does an old stain need to be removed?

 -Best to prep with a deck cleaner if you do not have an old stain, the wood is heavily grayed, wood is new, or you plan on applying a maintenance coat of deck stain.

 -Use a deck stain stripper if you need to remove an old stain that has failed unevenly, was over-applied, or you are planning on switching stain brands.
 This will allow the new stain to properly absorb into the wood grain.

 One of the negative effects of using a Deck Cleaner or Deck Stripper is it is possible to get “wood fuzzies” or “wood furring” when finished.
 This looks like very small raised wood grain fibers or hair on the decking boards.
 When you are prepping a deck you essentially remove a layer of oxidized or damaged wood cells.
 The more you need to remove, the greater the chance of making the wood look “fuzzy” or “soft”.

 Here are a couple of examples of when there is a greater chance of this happening: